Robyn Hood Black - children's author

 © Robyn Hood Black

-It's still easier to sketch the wolves when they're asleep!
+It was always easier to sketch the wolves when they were asleep!
 This is Luna napping, the week of her first birthday.
+Try it with your own dog or cat or guinea pig!
+(Little brothers and sisters work, too.)

 © Robyn Hood Black